pruthvimotade/Unthinkable-updated-project/README.md

 # 🚚 Last-Mile Delivery Tracker

-**A production-inspired logistics management platform** — automated pricing, intelligent delivery-agent assignment, live order tracking, and real-time customer notifications.
+**A logistics platform that actually thinks like one.**
+Dynamic pricing, zone-aware routing, smart agent assignment, and live order tracking — built the way a real courier backend would need to work, not the way a tutorial says it should.

 [![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=flat&logo=typescript&logoColor=white)](#)
 [![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)](#)